Hidden Generations

 Many Aboriginal families who were Hidden Generation are now reclaiming their Aboriginal identities and connections to Country.
 This includes reinvigorating their links with their broader kin, clan and nation groups, and maintaining their culture in the open once again.
-Danièle Hromek (Budawang/Yuin) writes of this experience and its impact:Nor will I be referring to my culture as having been lost.
+Budawang/Yuin woman Danièle Hromek writes of this experience and its impact:Nor will I be referring to my culture as having been lost.
 It was not lost; it was forcibly silenced through the processes of colonisation.
 My family and ancestors faced these forces with an incredible, creative and beautiful resilience and resisted them, passing on knowledges and practices in often hidden and discreet ways until, in my generation, it was safe for them to re-emerge from the deep sleep in which they were being kept safe.
 Until the land and descendants of the land no longer exist, our culture always was and always will be.
 Hiding is a strategy that began in the early days of colonisation.
 In the book Hidden in Plain View Paul Irish describes how Aboriginal people were ignored in colonial narratives, despite being prominent in early colonial Sydney, and re-emerged a century later when government intervention was on the increase.
 Irish writes that, although Aboriginal people were mostly absent from colonial writings, they maintained a strong connection with the land and its resources, and tried to live on their own terms.

 While in part responding to the impacts experienced by the Stolen Generations, the Hidden Generations are different from the Stolen Generations.
-Claire G. Coleman (Wirlomin Noongar) explains this difference in relation to her father, Graham Coleman (Noongar), who she says is a member of the Hidden Generation: My immediate family are among the few with no history of children being taken; we don't carry stories of wailing mothers, of children screaming as the welfare man, the police, the so-called 'protectors' took them.
+Claire G. Coleman (Wirlomin Noongar) explains this difference in relation to her father, Graham Coleman (Noongar), who she says is a member of the Hidden Generation: My immediate family are among the few with no history of children being taken; we don't carry stories of wailing mothers, of children screaming as the welfare man, the police, the so-called "protectors" took them.
 Secrecy and lies with intergenerational ramifications kept my father safe from the worst of the government's genocidal intent; kept him from the long arm of the law; kept me and my siblings safe too.